-Government support and initiatives
+Government Support and Initiatives

-Driven by strong demand from various end use industries such as wind energy, transportation, electrical and electronics, defence, aerospace, pipes and tanks, construction and marine, the composite industry, also known as fiber-reinforced plastics (FRP) industry, will also be supporting government’s initiatives across various developing countries, hence giving big push to future market of epoxy resin such as, ‘Make in India’ initiative by government of India.
-In 2021, per capita consumption of composites in United States and China reported to be 11.4 kg and 2.8 kg, respectively.
+Driven by strong demand from various end-use industries such as wind energy, transportation, electrical and electronics, defense, aerospace, pipes and tanks, construction and marine, the composite industry, also known as fiber-reinforced plastics (FRP) industry, will also be supporting government’s initiatives across various developing countries, hence giving a big push to the market of epoxy resin such as, ‘Make in India’ initiative by the Government of India.
+In 2021, per capita consumption of composites in the United States and China was reported to be 11.4 kg and 2.8 kg, respectively.
 Additionally, the per capita consumption in India stood at 0.36 kg.
-The increasing demand for composites manufacturing across the globe for the numerous applications including aerospace structure & other composite parts would spur the demand for Epoxy Resins in coming years.
+The increasing demand for composites manufacturing across the globe for numerous applications including aerospace structure & other composite parts would spur the demand for Epoxy Resins in the coming years.

 Rising Disposable Income & High Living Standard

-The demand for advanced and premium quality paints & coatings is increasing across housing and construction sector due to high living standard across developed nations including improving disposable income across developing countries as well drive the epoxy resin market in forthcoming years.
+The demand for advanced and premium quality paints & coatings is increasing across the housing and construction sector due to high living standards across developed nations, including improving disposable income across developing countries and driving the epoxy resin market in the forthcoming years.
 This is further supported by increasing per capita expenses on premium cars across the globe.
-Moreover, the disposable income level of middle-class population across various countries is increasing and has significantly augmented demand for epoxy based lightweight coatings and adhesives over the years, further driving the market worldwide.
+Moreover, the disposable income level of the middle-class population across various countries is increasing and has significantly augmented the demand for epoxy-based lightweight coatings and adhesives over the years, further driving the market worldwide.

 Market Challenges